Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Tida Leagnavar over 5 years ago
+Tida Leagnavar almost 6 years ago

 I strongly support this ordinance, applaud Nikki's responsiveness, and urge all council members to approve this for their clients -- the people of Oakland.
 I don't even need to list the data or reasons because everyone knows.